 - What does it mean to manage the transition from one-off interactions with individual customers to continuous engagement with a virtual community of supporters and subscribers?

-ESCP Europe Business School and its Creativity Marketing Centre will host an exclusive panel discussion on this fascinating topic with Lee Wilkinson, Change & Delivery Director at Condé Nast International and David Glasser, Executive Chair of Ben Uri.
-The event will take place at the ESCP Europe's London Campus on 23rd March at 6.45pm.
+ESCP Europe Business School and its Creativity Marketing Centre hosted an exclusive panel discussion on this fascinating topic with Lee Wilkinson, Change & Delivery Director at Condé Nast International and David Glasser, Executive Chair of Ben Uri.
+The event took place at the ESCP Europe's London Campus on 23rd March at 6.45pm.

 Our two marketing experts have between them a prodigious level of experience working with some of the world's leading retail and publishing businesses.